pszponder/dev-notes_python_archived/notes/python_setup.md

 ## Project Entry Point

-A typical Python project will have a `main.py` file which will serve as the project entry point.
+A typical Python project will have a `main.py` (or `app.py`) file which will serve as the project entry point.

 In conjunction with this, the `main.py` file will typically have an special if statement to execute code only if the `main.py` is actually executed.